 Internship Recommendation Letter Examples for Students in 2026

-Students and graduates rarely have long resumes, which puts more pressure on the reference letter.
-These examples help you show initiative, reliability and learning ability clearly.
+Students and graduates often have short resumes, which means the reference letter carries more weight.
+These examples will help you highlight initiative, reliability, and learning ability effectively.

 Free Samples for Internship, Traineeship and Work Placement Applications

-Deloitte notes that 57% of U.S. hiring organizations said recent graduates lacked workplace professionalism, and 38% avoided hiring Gen Z grads for that reason in a December 2023 survey cited in its 2025 report.
-Expert interpretation: an internship reference letter must prove reliability, judgment and follow-through, not just promise potential.
+Deloitte notes that 57% of U.S. hiring organizations reported that recent graduates lacked workplace professionalism, and 38% avoided hiring Gen Z graduates for that reason, based on a December 2023 survey cited in its 2025 report.
+In practical terms, an internship reference letter must demonstrate reliability, sound judgment, and follow-through, not just potential.

 Internship Reference Letter for an Undergraduate Student